fengx13/fengx13.github.io/_pages/join us.md

 author_profile: true
 ---

+Our research is centered on the development and application of novel, trustworthy machine learning (ML) and artificial intelligence (AI) solutions to address significant healthcare challenges and emerging biomedical problems.
+You will work with large-scale electronic health data including electronic health records, clinical notes, signals, or multi-omics data across various healthcare domains.
+<br/>Current University of Minnesota students who are interested in our research are encouraged to reach out.
+Additionally, we welcome visiting students from other universities who are keen to collaborate on our projects onsite or remotely.

 ## 🔬 Research Focus
 Our lab specializes in **Health Data Science** and **Medical Informatics**, with research areas including: